 #1 - The first thing to do is to visit the Celtic Colours website.
 The dates of the festival are posted on their website well in advance.
 The website will also tell you when the artist line-up & schedule will be announced (usually in June) & when the tickets go on sale (usually in July).

 #2 - Review the artist line-up and schedule and start to make a plan of what you would like to attend.
 Also, look at where the events take place.
 You don't want to buy tickets for 2 events that are on the same day but are located at opposite ends of the island.
-If you are not familiar with Cape Breton consult this map for your planning.
+There is a venues map on the Celtic Colours website which should help.

 #3 - Buy your tickets on-line as soon as possible once you make your decisions of what you want to see.
 Some of the venues are small so the small number of tickets could sell out quickly.

 #4 - Book your accommodations!
 This is very important & should be part of your planning.
-The Nova Scotia Doers and Dreamers Travel Guide has a complete list of all accommodations.
-You can order this FREE guide by calling 1-800-565-0000.
-I also have a link to accommodations at the end of this page.
+I have a link to accommodations at the end of this page.

 #6 - Make sure you know the location of your events & how long it will take you to get there.
 This may seem obvious but I made the mistake of not checking where an event was and arrived just as the concert was starting.